faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 layout: post
 title: "Organisational Debt"
 author: michael-robinson
-date: "2024-10-10"
+date: "2024-02-10"
-categories: [deming]
+categories: [transformation]
 tags: [organisations, culture, featured]
 image: "/images/placeholder.jpg"
 ---

-quote from verbal judo, what does it mean
+Organisational debt is a limit to success.
+Money, people and other fuel can support growth despite it but true and fundamental success is impossible without addressing it.

+It is the shape of the organisation and how well or poorly this shape supports the goals of leadership

+It can only be remediated through restructures which are difficult and impose their own drag

-who can it apply to
+Compare it to financial and technical debt.

-why important (competjng for leaders time with marketing/design and other design conscious departments)

-correct is not enough

-design is the thing it is not colours and styling, design comes from the purpose and goal
+Organisational structure is never perfect and always messy - think of restructures as rearranging the mess in a way more appropriate to supporting our current goals

+Keep an eye on it.